-Rest from jumping or running until symptoms go away, often 2 weeks.
+Rest from jumping or running until symptoms go away, often 2 to 4 weeks.

-Ice the knee 3-4 times a day for 15-20 minutes at a time.
+Ice the knee 3 to 4 times a day for 15 to 20 minutes at a time.
 Never put ice directly on your child's skin.
 Use an ice pack or bag of frozen peas—or something similar—wrapped in a thin towel.

 Take anti-inflammatory medication, such as ibuprofen, as directed.